How 9/11 has changed the government’s response to terrorism - NewsBreak

 How 9/11 has changed the government’s response to terrorism

 SPRINGFIELD, Mo.- As we just marked the 20th anniversary of 9/11, the government’s focus is on terrorism response and where new threats might be.
-Twenty years ago this month, our federal government changed forever in the way that it protects us from terror attacks.
-So what do experts say have been the biggest changes to our government since 9/11, and what do they say remains the most pressing concern about securing the homeland?fox2now.com
+Twenty years ago this month, the federal government changed forever in the way that it protects us from terror attacks.
+So, what do experts say have been the biggest changes to our government since 9/11?
+And what do they say remains the most pressing concern about securing the homeland?www.ozarksfirst.com